TheGodOfNarwhals/discord-video-compressor/readme.txt

 	where the first path points to the batch file, and %1 indicates the file that is being passed by the context menu

+this works by calculating the maximum bitrate to get the file size to <10mb, and then also reducing resolution. sometimes it doesn't get to under 10 mb, just compress again :P